 2. High Temp Fade

-The temple fade goes well with all kinds of afro and high top cuts.
-This look features afro hawk with a high temp fade and taper in the back, a slight design edged into the afro just above the ear creates a signature look.
+The temple fade afro haircut goes well with all kinds of afro styles and high top cuts.
+This look features a nappy blowout afro taper with a high temp fade and taper in the back.
+It also has a slight design edged into the afro just above the ear, creating a signature look.

-Curls look amazing with any kind of fade on the sides.
-This cut keeps the length of the curls with a temp fade just above the ear, then slightly tapered in the back with clear lines and short fade.
+A curly top looks amazing, with the temple skin faded on the sides and is a variation of curly fade.
+The style keeps the length of the curly hair with a temp fade just above the ear, then slightly tapered in the back with clear lines and short fade.

-Temp fades work best with short to medium length dreads, especially if you want an undercut look.
+The temple fade works great with short to medium length dreadlocks, especially if you want an undercut look.

-Waves tend to look best with precision edging and lining, as well as a clean fade on the sides.
+T waves haircut looks best with a gentle temple fade on the sides sporting precision edging and lining.
 Here’s a temp fade around the ear with a taper towards the back.
-The beard is lined expertly with the sideburns fading into the temple.
+The beard is lined expertly, with the sideburns fading into the temples.